himranedh/Discord-D-D-Bot/README.md

-Discord Bot in Python that rolls dice, mostly used to play/simulate dungeons and dragons.
+Discord Bot using a Python flask server that rolls dice, mostly used to play/simulate dungeons and dragons.